 Priests serving in Oakland’s inner city banded together as the so-called “Flatland Fathers,” immersing themselves in community affairs by reaching out to the disadvantaged in an unprecedented way.
 Later, many parishes organized with other faith communities to bring about positive social changes in their neighborhoods.

 Catholic-sponsored service ministries and apostolates have assisted tens of thousands of people in need.
 Catholic Charities was established in 1934 in the East Bay with the merger of 36 existing Catholic aid agencies.
-Since the founding of the Oakland Diocese, Catholic Charities of the East Bay has addressed key social concerns including refugee resettlement, housing discrimination, counseling, job training, school violence, senior citizens, troubled youth, and emergency services.
-The St. Vincent de Paul Society and other parish and ecumenical efforts have extended a lifeline to homeless families and others in need through soup kitchens, food pantries and shelters.
+Since the founding of the Oakland Diocese, Catholic Charities of the East Bay has addressed key social concerns, including refugee resettlement, housing discrimination, counseling, school violence, troubled youth, senior citizens, job training, and emergency services.
+The St. Vincent de Paul Society and other parish and ecumenical efforts have extended a lifeline to homeless families and others in need through soup kitchens, food pantries, shelters and health care.

 Today the Oakland Diocese is comprised of some 550,000 Catholics amid a total population of 2.6 million people.